adnanhakim/instagram-redesign-ui/README.md

 ## About

-A flutter UI replication project for Instagram based on [this dribbble project](https://dribbble.com/shots/6349659-Instagram-redesign-concept)
+A flutter UI redesign project for Instagram based on [this dribbble project](https://dribbble.com/shots/6349659-Instagram-redesign-concept)

 ## Technology Stack